moritzdietz/pi-syncscript/README.md

  * Make sure to have ```curl``` installed
 * Extract the downloaded binary to a predefined location ```/usr/bin/btsync```
 * Create an ```/etc/init.d/btsync``` script so you can easily start/stop it
-* Create a configuration file for BitTorrent Sync to run from ```/etc/btsync/config.json```
+* Create a configuration file for it to run from ```/etc/btsync/config.json```
 * Create a data directory for it's databases etc. in ```/home/pi/.btsync/```

-Prior to running this script you want to verify that the user variable on line 6 is correct.
+Prior to running this script you want to verify that the user variable on line 5 is correct.
 99% (that is my estimate ;D) are running and using the Raspberry Pi with the default user ```pi```.
 If that is the case for you, you don't need to change anything.
 Just follow the instructions below.